freedomofpress/fingerprint-securedrop/README.md

 logging/tor_cell_seq.log`.
 You can also check out the traces it's collecting as it runs: `cd logging/batch-latest`.

+A systemd unit is also provided to run the crawler on repeat.
+Simply run `systemctl start crawler@<your username>.service` to start the crawler running on repeat.

 ### Deploying to remote servers

 Todo: write